Mon-Fri: 9AM - 6PM

 Risk fee – depending on credit risk variables such as open tax liens, bankruptcy, etc, this fee covers evaluating your risk profile.

 Providers deduct these fees from the original advance.
 If you applied for an advance of $10,000 and the provider charges $2,000 in fees, you’ll only receive $8,000.
 When considering an MCA make sure to ask your provider for all the fees upfront so you can calculate your true costs and if the MCA amount will meet your needs.

 There are various businesses that provide merchant cash advances, however many of them are scams.
 Reputation, costs, customer service, and other factors are among the most important when choosing your MCA provider.

 It’s a good idea to work with a reputable company that provides excellent customer service.
 You want to know that your concern will be handled if there are any problems.
 To see how a business you’re thinking of collaborating with is regarded, check out customer reviews.

 While MCA costs are seldom cheap, they differ significantly from company to company.
 Remember, the factor rate for these advances is usually 1.10 to 1.5, which is how much it costs.
 Keep in mind the additional costs mentioned earlier which impact your total costs.

 Different creditors may supply different sizes of MCA, from a few thousand to several hundred thousand dollars.
 You’ll want to find a lender who will give you an advance based on your financial needs.
 MCAs are not always a feasible alternative for large dollar amounts.

 A merchant cash advance may be the answer if you’re looking for a simple and convenient way to fund your company.
-This option offers a variety of benefits, such as fast processing, minimal requirements and are targeted specifically for small business owners.
+This option offers a variety of benefits, such as fast processing, and minimal requirements, and is targeted specifically at small business owners.
 Compare merchant cash advance companies in your area to get the greatest rates and terms.
-Before applying for a MCA, make sure to read the repayment terms and costs closely.
+Before applying for an MCA, make sure to read the repayment terms and costs closely.